jupe/mbed-trace/README.md

 ### Prerequisites

 * Initialize the serial port so that `stdout` works.
-You can verify that the serial port works using the `printf()` -function.
+You can verify that the serial port works using the `printf()` function.
  * if you want to redirect the traces somewhere else, see the [trace API](https://github.com/ARMmbed/mbed-client-trace/blob/master/mbed-client-trace/mbed_client_trace.h#L170).
 * Call the trace initialization (`mbed_client_trace_init`) once before using any other APIs.
 It allocates the trace buffer and initializes the internal variables.
 * Define `TRACE_GROUP` in your source code (not in the header!) to use traces. `TRACE_GROUP` is a 1-4 character long char-array (for example `#define TRACE_GROUP "APPL"`).
 This will be printed on every trace line.